Above, the Red Chief Tree still standing tall and its unlucky former neighbor next to the west

 Tree NameHeightGroundDBHTrunk Vol. (ft) Perim.(ft) (ft) (cu.ft.)
 Heart 170 74.7 17.0 21,481 Scotts Tree 240 66.3 16.7 23,823

-She also showed me to the Grand Snag but it is very burned at this point.
-I am going to see if i can come up with an estimate of its former size based on the circumferences on its remaining base and some old pics from before last years fire.
+Sue also showed me the Grand Snag, but it is very burned at this point.
+I am going to see if I can come up with an estimate of its former size based on the circumferences on its remaining base and some old pics from before last year's fire.

-Below are some post fire pics of trees in the Long Meadow Grove which are standouts for size and well known.
-The top row of 5 are the red chief which i am happy to say is in quite good shape after the fire last year.
-A lot of the trees on the way up to the the best part of the upper grove were very badly burned and probably will not survive.
-Its lucky that the largest in the grove was spared.
+Below are some post-fire pics of trees in the Long Meadow Grove that are standouts for size and well known.
+The top row of five are of the Red Chief, which I am happy to say is in quite good shape after the fire last year.
+A lot of the trees on the way up to the best part of the upper grove were very badly burned and probably will not survive.
+It's fortunate that the largest in the grove was spared.

-The second row is the Grizzly jr tree up above the Red Chief, a gnarly unique looking specimen.
+The second row is the Grizzly Jr tree above the Red Chief, a gnarly, unique-looking specimen.
 It didn't do quite so well in the recent fire but is still in one piece and vertical, a win in my book, and the sad site of the remains of the Graffiti Stump.

-The third row is a couple pics of the large tree at the south end of the long meadow, one of Spike, and the largest one that i measured this weekend, the tree listed in the long meadow maps as "Sequoia with Fir".
+The third row is a couple of pics of the large tree at the south end of Long Meadow, one of Spike, and the other of the largest one I measured this weekend, the tree listed in the Long Meadow maps as "Sequoia with Fir."

 Some measurements on a few Long Meadow trees of interest in the above pics are shown below: